garrandall/popular-music-data/tracks/skybox-gunna.md

 I done got tackled, drunk on the Henny (Henny)
 Turned to a saddle, I had to handle (Woah)
 I'm 'bout to smack 'em both on the fanny (Fanny)
-I put four twelves in the V12 (Ooh), my Benz truck startin' to rattle (Woah-woah) She say she smell I'm doin' well, when I wanna fuck, it don't matter (Uh-uh) Bitch, I'm a shark, I'm not a whale, lean in my cup and my bladder (My bladder) I got it on lock like I'm in jail, soon as they buck, they gettin' splattered (Get splat)
+I put four twelves in the V12 (Oh), my Benz truck startin' to rattle (Woah-woah) She say she smell I'm doin' well, when I wanna fuck, it don't matter (Uh-uh) Bitch, I'm a shark, I'm not a whale, lean in my cup and my bladder (My bladder) I got it on lock like I'm in jail, soon as they buck, they gettin' splattered (Get splat)